WLMT

-WLMT (channel 30) is a television station in Memphis, Tennessee, United States, affiliated with The CW and MyNetworkTV.
-It is owned by Tegna Inc. alongside ABC affiliate WATN-TV (channel 24).
-The two stations share studios at the Shelby Oaks Corporate Park on Shelby Oaks Drive in northeast Memphis; WLMT's transmitter is located near Brunswick.
+WLMT (channel 30) is a television station in Memphis, Tennessee, United States, serving as the market's local outlet for The CW, with a secondary affiliation with MyNetworkTV.
+It is owned by the Tegna subsidiary of Nexstar Media Group alongside ABC affiliate WATN-TV (channel 24); Nexstar also owns CBS affiliate WREG-TV (channel 3).
+WLMT and WATN-TV share studios at the Shelby Oaks Corporate Park on Shelby Oaks Drive in northeast Memphis and transmitter facilities near Brunswick.

 Channel 30 began broadcasting as WMKW-TV on April 18, 1983.
 Owned by a consortium of TVX Broadcast Group and local investors including Kemmons Wilson, it was the second independent station in the market behind channel 24, then WPTY-TV.
 It was the original Memphis affiliate of Fox from 1986 to 1990.
 However, after TVX sold the station to MT Communications (who changed its call sign to WLMT) in 1989, it lost the Fox affiliation to the higher-rated WPTY-TV in 1990.
 MT Communications also purchased a TV station in Jackson and renamed it WMTU; it simulcast most of channel 30's programming, though in later years this was limited to local newscasts.

 Clear Channel Communications, the then-owner of WPTY-TV, began leasing channel 30 in 1993, leading to a merger of operations.
 In 1995, the station became an affiliate of UPN and added a local 9 p.m. newscast in conjunction with WPTY-TV's switch to ABC; the local newscast has been competitive in the market, sometimes beating channel 24's own late news.
 The station became an affiliate of The CW in 2006; it was already airing programming from its predecessors, UPN and The WB.
-It was acquired by Newport Television in 2007, Nexstar Broadcasting Group in 2012, and Tegna in 2019.
+It was acquired by Newport Television in 2007, Nexstar Broadcasting Group in 2012, and Tegna in 2019; Nexstar reacquired WLMT in 2026 with their purchase of Tegna.

 History

 The first attempt to build channel 30 in Memphis was made by Memphis Telecasters, Inc., which applied for the channel in March 1966.
 A construction permit for WMTU-TV was awarded in June to the firm, which consisted half of Memphians and half of doctors from Charlotte, North Carolina, and Washington, D.C., who were operating WCTU-TV in Charlotte.
-Memphis Telecasters never built the channel and assigned the still-active construction permit in 1975 to the Christian Broadcasting Network.
+Memphis Telecasters never built the channel and assigned the still-active construction permit in 1975 to the Christian Broadcasting Network (CBN).
 CBN proposed to air family-friendly and religious programs.
 The station was still not built by 1977, and CBN intended to sell the permit to Evans Broadcasting Corporation, whose holdings included another channel 30: KDNL-TV in St. Louis.